Appletri/inventory-app/README.md

 ### Design
 I wanted to create an inventory system based off of items you would see in a video game.
 I wanted those items to be influenced by
-RNG and then the user would be able to update the items name, description, skills, etc. The item schema
+RNG and then the user would be able to update the items name, quality, description, image, stats, and special text.

 ### Code Backend
 <hr>